Click here to access the PowerPoint notes about applying for an REU.

 Opportunities through Truman

-A. T. Still University Clinical Researcher Development Program: Summer and academic year research programs available for students interested in medical research.
-Deadline for summer program is November 15, 2016.
-Academic year program deadline is May 15, 2017.
+A. T. Still University Clinical Researcher Development Program.
+Summer and academic year research programs available for students interested in medical research.
+Deadline for summer program is February 1, 2019 (for Summer 2019).
+Academic year program deadline is May 1, 2019 (for Fall 2019).